WalletConnect/WalletConnectSharp/README.md

 # WalletConnectSharp

-WalletConnect sharp is an implementation of the [WalletConnect](https://walletconnect.org/) protocol using .NET and (optinoally) NEthereum.
-This library implements the [WalletConnect Technical Specification](https://docs.walletconnect.org/tech-spec) in .NET to allow C# dApps makers to add support for the open [WalletConnect](https://walletconnect.org/) protocol
+WalletConnectSharp is an implementation of the [WalletConnect](https://walletconnect.org/) protocol (currently only v1) using .NET and (optinoally) NEthereum.
+This library implements the [WalletConnect Technical Specification](https://docs.walletconnect.org/tech-spec) in .NET to allow C# dApps makers to add support for the open [WalletConnect](https://walletconnect.org/) protocol.

 Tested and working in Unity 2020.1.14f1